 Adoption certainly comes with its challenges, but it’s safe to say that no parent who chooses adoption to grow their family regrets their decision.
 Instead, they cherish what adoption means to them for the rest of their lives.

 For personal recollections on what adoption means for adoptive parents, check out this compilation of interviews from Adoptive Families Circle.
 You can also read personal stories from American Adoptions' adoptive parents here.

 For many birth parents, their personal meaning of adoption is bittersweet: choosing to place a child they love with a waiting family that can provide all the opportunities that they, as birth parents, cannot.
 The feelings of pain and loss associated with adoption never truly go away as a birth parent, but they do gradually lessen over the years as birth parents see their child grow up happy and healthy.

 When a birth mother chooses adoption for her child, it’s a selfless sacrifice she makes to give her baby the best opportunity at life.
 Open adoption allows birth parents to watch their children grow up through letters and pictures, but it cannot not replace the “what ifs” they may feel about giving up their chance to parent.
-However, no matter the difficult feelings that accompany choosing adoption, many birth parents eventually view it as a blessing in disguise: not only as a chance to give their baby their best chance but to change the lives of a prospective adoptive parent forever.
+However, no matter the difficult feelings that accompany choosing adoption, many birth parents eventually view it as a blessing in disguise: not only as a opportunity to give their baby their best chance but to change the lives of a prospective adoptive parent forever.